 Joshua Lindal (MA University of Manitoba) is pursuing a PhD in Anthropology at the University of Manitoba focusing on molar root morphology in Middle Pleistocene hominins.
 He does field work in Palaeolithic cave sites in Serbia, and is interested in science outreach and promoting better education about human evolution.

 Ana B. Marín-Arroyo is an associate professor at the University of Cantabria (Spain) where she leads the EvoAdapta Research Group.
-She is an archaeozoologist, specialising in studying the Palaeolithic in the southern European peninsulae with cutting-edge interdisciplinary methods.
-Her main research is focused on evaluating the human-environment relationship, resilience and how humans adapted their strategies of subsistence to those changes.
+She is an archaeozoologist, specialising in studying the Palaeolithic in the Southern European peninsula with cutting-edge interdisciplinary methods.
+Her main research is focused on evaluating the human–environment relationship, resilience and how humans adapted their strategies of subsistence to those changes.
 Currently, she is the PI of the ERC Consolidator Grant SUBSILIENCE project (Grant agreement ID: 818299).

 Bojana Mihailović is a museum counsellor at the National Museum in Belgrade.
 Since 2004, she has been leading the archaeological excavations of the Šalitrena Cave.
 Her research focuses on lithic technology and the Palaeolithic and Mesolithic in South-eastern Europe.
 She is the author of the permanent display at the Lepenski Vir Visitors Centre, and the Palaeolithic and Mesolithic segment of the permanent display at the National Museum in Belgrade.
-Besides her scientific work, she actively participates in different activities which aim to promote archaeology and involve the public with protection of cultural heritage.
+Besides her scientific work, she actively participates in different activities that aim to promote archaeology and involve the public with protection of cultural heritage.